DanilKlochkov/Simplest-auth-with-go/README.md

 # Simplest-auth-with-go
 <img src="https://img.shields.io/github/watchers/DanilKl4/Simplest-auth-with-go?style=social"/>
 It's a learning project.
 To run it, navigate to a folder in your console.
-Then type *go run main.go* to start the server.
+Then type  to start the server.

+`go run main.go`

 *Then go to* http://localhost:5000/sign-up-form

 You should see the following: